Francisco Pizarro

 Legacy

 Francisco Pizarro increased Spain’s hold in South America.
-His desire for wealth and power drove him to become one of the greatest conquistadors of the New World.
+His achievements are still seen today.
+The city of Lima, which Pizarro named and established, is the capital of Peru.
+Pizarro’s desire for wealth and power drove him to become one of the greatest conquistadors of the New World.
+However, it came at the expense of a great civilization.
 His capture and execution of the Inca ruler lead to the end of the Inca empire.
 While this was a proud achievement to him, today we understand that this was an unfortunate event that wiped out an entire culture.
 The enslavements and death from Spanish diseases caused the native population to decline by millions over the course of a few decades.
 Nonetheless, Pizarro helped explore and colonize several parts of South America.
-His achievements are still seen today.
-The city Lima which Pizarro named and established is the capital of Peru today.

 Endnotes